vk4433/credit_card_fraud/README.md

 The goal was to achieve a high precision rate to effectively identify fraudulent transactions.

+## NOte
+i had tried  hyperparameters by using Gridsearch my system is not compactble i had waited more then 150+ min

 ## Unsupervised Machine Learning
 In addition to supervised learning, unsupervised machine learning techniques were explored.
 The following steps were taken: